 - Optional: Apply a leave-in and a styling pomade after washing your hair to help condition and seal in moisture and vitamins from the hot oil treatment.

 Extreme MeasuresUnfortunately, there’s only one cure for irreparable hair damage: a good haircut.
 There are many hair products that boast restorative properties, but split ends, fried hair, or colored hair never really go away, and a haircut is the only way to start over.
-A hot oil treatment is a great way to restore damaged curly hair, but it can only take you so far.
-If your hair is not illuminating after a hot oil treatment, it is time for extreme measures.

 - If you color your hair or tend to expose your hair to a lot of heat, one way you can have healthy hair is by simply taking preventative measures.